HOW TO WRITE A COMIC BOOK OR MANGA FOR

 Resurrection

 This is the highest stake of the Hero's Journey.
-The Hero resurrects from the "death" and reborn.
+The Hero resurrects from the "death" and is reborn.
 He uses everything that he learned during his Journey to fight his final battle.

 The Hero's last battle is no longer for his life but for everything dear to him.
-If he fails, nothing will be the same anymore, he will lose everything.
-The Hero must prove that he conquered his fears and learned his lesson, now he's ready to fight one more time for the benefit of the Ordinary World.
+If he fails, nothing will be the same anymore; he will lose everything.
+The Hero must prove that he conquered his fears and learned his lesson; now he's ready to fight one more time for the benefit of the Ordinary World.

 Return with the Elixir

 The Return with the Elixir is the final stage of the Hero's Journey.
 The Hero resurrected and fought his final battle.
-He won, the Ordinary World is safe again.
+He won, and the Ordinary World is safe again.
 He defeated the enemy and conquered his love.
 He overcame his fears, insecurities, and obstacles.
-He crossed the unknown, the danger, and now he is back into the Ordinary World with knowledge, and everything that he learned in the Secondary World.
-Now, he can apply his new abilities to embark a new journey and help others forever influenced by his adventure.
+He crossed the unknown, the danger, and now he is back into the Ordinary World with knowledge and everything that he learned in the Secondary World.
+Now, he can apply his new abilities to embark on a new journey and help others forever influenced by his adventure.

 GREAT STORIES SHARE EMOTIONS WITH THE AUDIENCE

 The Hero's Journey stages are a good reference point to keep in mind for writing a story.
 A good story that keeps the audience entertained.
 A storyteller must produce emotions and relate the characters to the audience.
-Readers or viewers share together with the Hero the same feelings; fell in love with the girl or boy, despite the enemy, feel joy, and sadness.
+Readers or viewers share together with the Hero the same feelings; fall in love with the girl or boy, despite the enemy, feel joy, and sadness.

 THE END